 Older and rescue dogs –Enrol them in structured activities

-As trainers we sometimes talk about ‘owner compliance’ or maybe more accurately the lack of it.
-Part of our job as dog trainers is to find ways to motivate owners to make changes to the lives of their dogs.
+As trainers we sometimes talk about compliance by our clients or maybe more accurately the lack of it.
+Part of our job as dog trainers is to find ways to motivate clients to make changes to the lives of their dogs.
 Often this means they also need to change the way they do things.
-To change the dog’s behaviour we need to change the owners’ behaviour first.
-Change is hard and we humans need good reasons to initiate change.
+To change the dog’s behaviour we need to change the humans’ behaviour first.
+Change is difficult in humans too and we humans need good reasons to initiate change.

 The reason why I am mentioning this is that this experience made me think about why as dog trainers we sometimes have trouble initiating change with our human clients.

-It might have to do with our main focus being the dog and the behaviour modification that has to be done with the dog rather than the behaviour modification for the owner.
+It might have to do with our main focus being the dog and the behaviour modification that has to be done with the dog rather than the behaviour modification for the humans.

 I discussed the case I mentioned with my counsellor and she recommended looking into ‘motivational interviewing’.
 She also pointed out that most people will go for ‘a quick fix’ if one is offered and asked how I was going with the exercises my physio therapist gave me?
 That brought the point home.
 Despite my best intentions my exercise were not really going very well and I was looking into alternative options that promised a quicker result.
 It is human to do so.
 It also helped me to understand why my clients had sought a different approach that seemed easier and required less change from their side.